cgtopher/obsidian-sync/Arbor Interview/Tech Doc Form Builder Service.md

 }
 ```

 Creates a service execution for a task.
 Service types are tied to [Java Delegates](https://docs.camunda.org/manual/7.20/user-guide/process-engine/delegation-code/#java-delegate) that are executed when the task is reached.
-It currently only supports flat objects being returned, complex types are planned to be supported in the future.
+The `variables` and `returns` fields describe the shape of I/O for the integration point.
+Claims Form Service has the concept of `Data Tags` which are essentially pointers to locations of data in a form.
+This is out of the scope of this doc, since it really needs one of it's own.